BCDA-APS/bluesky_training/APS_Bluesky_101.md

 from the *Welcome* through the *Jupyter Lab* section.
 The remaining time will be spent on the *Connect with EPICS and scan with Bluesky* section.

-The Linux Virtual Machine used to provide a complete system similar to what is used at an APS beam line, includes Bluesky software, EPICS client tools (both command line and GUI), IOCs for area detector and general purpose work, web browsers, graphical text editors, MongoDB database server, and Python infrastructure.
+The Linux Virtual Machine provides a complete, self-contained system with all software installed, similar to what is used for scientific measurements with an APS instrument, includes Bluesky software, EPICS client tools (both command line and GUI), IOCs for area detector and general purpose work, web browsers, graphical text editors, MongoDB database server, and Python infrastructure.

 ## Before the class